MrMoosti/ionic-imageuploader/README.md

-# ionic-imageuploader
-An Ionic app where u can scan a QR Code and upload images, this comes with the website where there images will be shown.

 <h1  align="center">Ionic Imageuploader</h1>

 **Ionic Imageuploader** is an application made by a student.
 It is open source and free.
 It's made in PHP and Angular(Ionic).
 The application consists of a webserver made in PHP and a mobile application made in ionic.
 You scan the QR code on your website with your phone.
 Once you have done this you can take a picture and upload these pictures to your website, the website will display newely uploaded images.